isomorphic-software/smartclient-docs/kb_topics/autoChildren.md

 ```

-The documentation for [addAutoChild()](../classes/Class.md#method-classaddautochild) and [autoChildUsage](autoChildUsage.md#kb-topic-using-autochildren) explains why this code will still respect the `showHeaderLabel` flag and other customization properties even though they aren't mentioned specifically.
+The documentation for [addAutoChild()](../classes/Class.md#method-classaddautochild) explains why this code will still respect the `showHeaderLabel` flag and other customization properties even though they aren't mentioned specifically.
-In this case the `_constructor` property has been used to make the headerLabel be generated as an instance of [Label](../classes/Label.md#class-label), but the developer could alternatively have used `headerLabelConstructor`.
-If both `_autoChildName_Constructor` and `_constructor` are set, `_autoChildName_Constructor` will be used.

 Note that AutoChildren are not always created as soon as the parent component, and may be created only when the parent is drawn, or in some cases, only when needed.
 For the best chance of forward compatibility, use properties and defaults instead of accessing the live reference, and if you do access the live reference, access it only when it is clear that the AutoChild must have been created by that point.
 For example, even if you determined by experimentation that the Window class currently creates it's "header" AutoChild when the Window is created, you should avoid accessing it until the Window has drawn, to leave room for the Window's implementation to change such that creation of the "header" AutoChild is deferred until draw.